 Stock market risk.
 When stock prices fall, you should expect the value of your investment to fall as well.
 Stock prices can be hurt by poor management on the part of the stock's issuer, shrinking product demand and other business risks.
 These may affect single companies as well as groups of companies.
-In addition, movements in financial markets may adversely affect a stock's price, regardless of how well the company performs.
-The market as a whole may not favor the types of investments the fund makes, which could affect the fund's ability to sell them at an attractive price.
+The market as a whole may not favor the types of investments the fund makes, which could adversely affect a stock's price, regardless of how well the company performs, or the fund's ability to sell a stock at an attractive price.
+There is a chance that stock prices overall will decline because stock markets tend to move in cycles, with periods of rising and falling prices.
+Events in the US and global financial markets, including actions taken by the US Federal Reserve or foreign central banks to stimulate or stabilize economic growth, may at times result in unusually high market volatility which could negatively affect performance.
+Further, geopolitical and other events, including war, terrorism, economic uncertainty, trade disputes and related geopolitical events have led, and in the future may lead, to increased short-term market volatility, which may disrupt securities markets and have adverse long-term effects on US and world economies and markets.
 To the extent the fund invests in a particular capitalization or sector, the fund's performance may be affected by the general performance of that particular capitalization or sector.

 Indexing risk.
 An index fund's performance may not exactly replicate the performance of its target index.
 For example, the fund incurs fees, administrative expenses and transaction costs that the index itself does not.
+The fund also bears the costs and risks associated with buying and selling securities while such costs and risks are not factored into the return of the index.
 The fund may use sampling techniques (investing in a representative selection of securities included in the index rather than all securities in the index), or the composition of its portfolio may diverge from that of the index.
 Also, while the exposure of the index to its component securities is by definition 100%, the fund's effective exposure to index securities may be greater or lesser than 100%, and may vary over time.
 Because an index fund is designed to maintain a high level of exposure to its target index at all times, it will not take any steps to invest defensively or otherwise reduce the risk of loss during market downturns.